Fort Lee, NJ

 Mixed Schools ()

-The following schools are within or nearby Fort Lee.
+The following schools are within or nearby Fort Lee, NJ.
 The rating and statistics can serve as a starting point to make baseline comparisons on the right schools for your family.
 Data provided by the U.S. Census Bureau.

 Type